-In this guide, I will be sharing useful tips on how to fix a squeaky alternator bearing.
+In this guide, we shall be discussing different methods on how to fix a squeaky alternator bearing.

 How Do I Know If My Alternator Bearings Are Bad?